Six common mistakes that may be hampering your gym gains

 I'm not saying that you shouldn't go out or have fun.
 What I mean is self-control and knowing what you really want.
 One drink won't do you much harm, but if you add another drink to this drink and the scenario is repeated every weekend, you can say goodbye to any result.

 Alcohol is treated as a toxin, a poison, by the human body.
-So when you drink alcohol, your body will do its utmost to eject it as quickly as possible from your system.
+So when you drink alcohol, your body will do its utmost to eject it out of your system as quickly as possible.
 This causes important processes, such as the digestion of nutrients and protein synthesis, to be delayed or not carried out in full.

 DEPEND ON SUPPLEMENTS